AlcoholRehabHelp Logo

 5. Alcohol-Positive Advertising

-Alcohol manufacturers bombard the public with advertisements in video, digital, and print.
+Alcohol manufacturers bombard the public with video, digital, and print advertisements.
 They show drinking as a socially acceptable, fun, and relaxing pastime.

 6. Availability of and Proximity to Alcohol

-Alcohol is legal in the United States, and is therefore more accessible than other drugs.
-Alcohol can be found in homes and at family gatherings, barbecues, restaurants, nightclubs, movie theaters, and resorts, among others.
+Alcohol is legal in the United States and more accessible than other drugs.
+It can be found in homes and at family gatherings, barbecues, restaurants, nightclubs, movie theaters, and resorts, among many other places.

 7. Positive associations with alcohol